kumar-github/tutorial-resources/externalized-configuration-README.md

 1. When we generate the jar using `./mvnw clean package` the tests are executed automatically and as part of the test, Spring tries to create an application context with the `HelloController` bean in it.
-Since the `HelloController` bean should be injected with properties that are NOT available now (because `application.properties` file does not exists), the tests are failed and the build will fail.
+Since the `HelloController` bean should be injected with properties that are NOT available now (because `application.properties` file does not exists), the tests fail and the build will fail.
    **[Solution: Set those properties as environment variables before generating the jar or skip the tests]**
 2. When we run the application, Spring tries to create an application context with the `HelloController` bean in it.
-   Since the `HelloController` bean should be injected with properties that are NOT available now
-3. (because `application.properties` file does not exists), the application will fail to start.
+   Since the `HelloController` bean should be injected with properties that are NOT available now (because `application.properties` file does not exists), the application will fail to start.
-   **[Solution: Set those properties as environment variables before running the application or pass them as command line arguments while running the application or specify the `spring.config.name` property so that a file with that name (app.properties in our case) will be used as a property source] **
+   **[Solution: Set those properties as environment variables before running the application OR pass them as command line arguments while running the application OR specify the `spring.config.name` property so that a file with that name (app.properties in our case) will be used as a property source]**

 > [!CAUTION]
 > If you DID NOT SET those properties as environment variables before running the application or DOES NOT PASS them as